 Head Coach Jerry Baltes

-Baltes has led the men's and women's indoor and outdoor track teams to 61 top-20 finishes at the NCAA National Championships.
-The men's indoor track and field team placed 13th in 2000, 15th in 2001, 12th in 2002, 18th in 2005, 10th in 2006, eighth in 2007, fourth in 2008, 12th in 2009, 20th in 2011, fourth in 2013, sixth in 2014, second in 2015, fifth in 2016, eighth in 2017, sixth in 2018 and fourth in 2013.
-The women's team finished 14th in 1999, ninth in 2002, seventh in 2003, 16th in 2005, fifth in 2006, third in 2007, sixth in 2008, second in 2009, second in 2010, first in 2011, first in 2012 and fourth in 2013, fourth in 2014, sixth in 2015, third in 2016, second in 2017, eighth in 2018 and second in 2019.
-The men's outdoor track and field team finished in 13th place in 2006, eighth in 2007, sixth in 2008, 12th in 2009, and 16th in 2011, sixth in 2014, 10th in 2015, fifth in 2016,13th in 2017, fifth in 2018 and fourth in 2019.
-The women's team placed 11th in 2002, 18th in 2005, fourth in 2006, fifth in 2007, eighth in 2008, fourth in 2009, third in 2010, first in 2011, first in 2012 and third in 2013, third in 2014, fourth in 2015, fourth in 2016, second in 2017, fourth in 2018 and fourth in 2019.
+Baltes has led the men's and women's indoor and outdoor track teams to 57 top-20 finishes at the NCAA National Championships.
+The men's indoor track and field team placed 13th in 2000, 15th in 2001, 12th in 2002, 18th in 2005, 10th in 2006, eighth in 2007, fourth in 2008, 12th in 2009, 20th in 2011, fourth in 2013, sixth in 2014, second in 2015, fifth in 2016, eighth in 2017, sixth in 2018 and fourth in 2019 .
+The women's team finished 14th in 1999, ninth in 2002, seventh in 2003, 16th in 2005, fifth in 2006, third in 2007, sixth in 2008, second in 2009, second in 2010, first in 2011, first in 2012, fourth in 2013, fourth in 2014, sixth in 2015, third in 2016, second in 2017, eighth in 2018 and second in 2019.
+The men's outdoor track and field team finished in 13th place in 2006, eighth in 2007, sixth in 2008, 12th in 2009, 16th in 2011, sixth in 2014, 10th in 2015, fifth in 2016,13th in 2017, fifth in 2018 and fourth in 2019.
+The women's team placed 11th in 2002, 18th in 2005, fourth in 2006, fifth in 2007, eighth in 2008, fourth in 2009, third in 2010, first in 2011, first in 2012, third in 2013, third in 2014, fourth in 2015, fourth in 2016, second in 2017, fourth in 2018 and fourth in 2019.

 Prior to Grand Valley State, Baltes was a four-time letter winner and captain of the cross country/track and field teams at Butler University.
 He then began his coaching career at Butler where he was the assistant men's and women's track and field/cross country coach for two years at Butler.
 His area of focus was with the distance athletes in cross country and the jumpers in track.
 He played a major role in building a cross country program that qualified for the National Championships.
 In 1998, he assisted in leading the Butler Bulldogs to 16th place at the NCAA Championships.
 Baltes also guided Butler's first track athlete to the 1998 National Championships in the 3,000, 5,000, and 10,000 meters, since 1971.